macroquest/docs/plugins/core-plugins/mq2custombinds/custombind.md

 ## Description

 This command is used to add, delete, list or change custom key bindings.
-See also [/bind](../../../reference/commands/bind.md) and [/dumpbinds](../../../reference/commands/dumpbinds.md).
+See [/bind](../../../reference/commands/bind.md) and [/dumpbinds](../../../reference/commands/dumpbinds.md).

 |  |  |
 | :--- | :--- |